Show / Hide Table of Contents

 Managed Service Code Samples

-be applicable for all use cases.
-If you have a use case where you want to manage a Threat Database
+A Managed Service is the easiest and quickest mechanism to get started using Safe Browsing.NET.
+However, it might not be applicable for all use cases.
+If you have a use case where you want to manage a Threat Database and lookup URLs from the same process, a Managed Service is for you.

-If, however, you have a use case where you want to build a Threat Database
+If, however, you have a use case where you want to build a Threat Database that is shared by multiple different processes, regardless of whether those processes are local or remote, a Managed Service might not be the right solution for you.

 Tip